The Fab Four and Hitsville USA made a great combo, as Kit O’Toole recounts in this expanded version of an article published in Beatlefan #250.

 The Beatles also wanted to emulate the Funk Brothers’ sound, specifically the deep bass.
 Emerick recalled McCartney approaching him with a special request during the “Paperback Writer” sessions.
 “Paul turned to me.
 ‘Geoff,’ he began, ‘I need you to put your thinking cap on.
 This song is really calling out for the deep Motown bass sound we’ve been talking about, so I want you to pull out all the stops this time.
 All right, then?’”

 Emerick described how often he and McCartney would meet in the mastering room to listen to “the low end of some new import he had gotten from the States, most often a Motown track.”
 He then brainstormed an idea: using a loudspeaker as a microphone.
-“I was able to achieve a good bass sound by placing it up against the grille of a bass amplifier, speaker to speaker, and then ruling the signal through a complicated setup of compressors and filters.”
+“I was able to achieve a good bass sound by placing it up against the grille of a bass amplifier, speaker to speaker, and then running the signal through a complicated setup of compressors and filters.”

 While “Paperback Writer” may not seem to be derived from Motown, the bass sound was inspired by it.